 - Processor—amplifies the signals

-- Driver—changes the electric signals back into vibrations and amplifies the vibrations, allowing the person to hear the sound
+- Driver—changes the electric signals back into vibrations and amplifies them to let the person hear the sound

-Lip reading, also called speech reading, involves paying close attention to how a person’s mouth and body are moving when they talk to help you understand what they are saying.
-Special trainers can assist you in learning how to do this.
+Lip reading is focusing on how a person’s mouth and body move when they talk to help find out what they are saying.

-American Sign Language (ASL) is the most common form of sign language used in the United States.
-It uses signs made with the hands, facial expressions, and other body movements.
-ASL is a separate language from English with different rules for grammar, punctuation, and sentence order.
+American Sign Language (ASL) uses signs made with the hands, face, and body.
+It has its own rules for grammar, punctuation, and sentence order.
 There are other types of sign language that are based on English, such as spelling out English words with hand signs.

 - Reviewer: EBSCO Medical Review Board Daniel A. Ostrovsky, MD